bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

     As there is greater detail in the model, the scale should decrease so that the details can be produced by the 3D printer without apprearing really messy.
 This also means that it's easier to see the details in the model.
 Similarly, as there are less details in the model, the scale should increase.
 This ensures that the model seems less 'chunky' while also reducing the necessary size of the model without comprimising feature visibility.

  - **Model Accuracy & Finish.**
     When 3D printing, the height of each layer determines how well-finished (i.e. smooth) and accurate the final result is (with a smaller height resulting in a more accurate and smoother finish).
 However, as the layer height decreases and naturally the amount of layers required increases, the time needed to complete the job increases dramatically.
 To combat this, if you require a better finish, reducing the scale might be appropriate.
-Large jobs with accurate finishes aren't going to be appreciated by the crowd you made wait.
+You can do a large job with a smooth finish, but make sure you know how much time it will take.

 ![Missing Image](/_includes/3dprinting/images/3dPrintRes.png)